- Backed by the best

 - Workers’ compensation insurance is required for most businesses with one or more employees.
 This insurance provides coverage should your employees suffer injury or illness while on the job.
 (Remember, general liability coverage only covers client and third-party claims of bodily injury.)

-- Professional liability insurance provides coverage for claims of errors, omissions, and negligence related to your professional services.
+- Professional liability insurance provides coverage for claims of errors, omissions, and negligence related to your professional services that cause financial loss to a third party.

 Protect your business